tfzhang006/paper-reading/Learning 3D Part Assembly from a Single Image.md

 ## Research Objective
 They aim to learn generalizable skills that allow robots to autonomously assemble unseen objects from parts.
 ## Background and Problems
+- Robots can acquire geometry information for each part using 3D sensing, but the only information provided for the entire object shape is the instruction image.
 -
 ## Methods